Zayd Vanderson

 The custom launcher ensures complete visibility of application logs, addressing Windows-specific limitations, while the Python template provides a foundation for creating scripts with robust error handling, enhanced logging with configure_script_logging, and integration with Slicer and Sonador's systems for managing credentials.
 By addressing these obstacles, Windows users will be able to fully leverage 3D Slicer’s capabilities in automated, headless workflows, bringing its batch processing potential in line with the seamless experience available on Linux and Mac platforms.

-Zayd Anderson Nov 20, 2024
+Zayd Vanderson Nov 20, 2024

-More Articles by Zayd Anderson
+More Articles by Zayd Vanderson

 Loading